pdenno/jupyter-client/README.md

 Limitations:

 Limitation 1: The code doesn't currently generate signed messages correctly.
 Therefore, it is necessary to turn signature checking off in the kernel.
-For a jupyter lab kernel, for example, this is achieved by the following line in ~/.jupyter/jupyter_notebook_config.py:
+For a [JupyterLab](https://jupyterlab.readthedocs.io/en/latest/) kernel, for example, this is achieved by uncommenting the following line in ~/.jupyter/jupyter_notebook_config.py:

 `c.Session.key = b''`